dkuschmierz/dcmReader/README.md

     DistributionFunction
       Version: 5.0
       Description: Function for distribution functions

+You can also save a DCM object to a file with the write function.
+The output is sorted first by FUNKTION then by LANGNAME.
+This can also be used to sort a DCM file:

+    from dcmReader.dcm_reader import DcmReader

+    dcm = DcmReader()
+    dcm.read("tests/Sample.dcm")
+    dcm.write("tests/Sample_sorted.dcm")

 ## UnitTests
 The UnitTests can be run in the tests directory by running